UniversalDependencies/docs/_ps/feat/Aspect.md

 <h3>Habitual</h3>

 In addition to the two main aspects for the simple forms, there is a much less frequent habitual aspect.
-No word is marked in this way, as the habitual occurs only in compound forms.
+**No word is annotated by the habitual aspect, it appears only in compound forms.**

 #### Use and formation
 * habitual: auxiliary word به _bë_ (with [aux:hab](../dep/aux-hab.html) relation) + past imperfective